AshutoshAgarwal01/CovidPred_Repro/README.md

    *  Copy images in Data/train to Data\Augmented\train_combined
    *  Copy folder Data\test to Data\Augmented
    *  Copy images in Data/test to Data\Augmented\test_combined

+## How to train models
+Following steps explain how to train models using scripts present in the repository.
+Model training scripts are present in directory '\Scripts\ModelTraining'

+*

 ## Directory Sturcture